-Importance of continuous improvement in processes and products cannot be compared with the importance of incremental innovations.
-Both these cannot be compared with breakthrough innovations either.
-Sometimes we get bogged down so much with breakthroughs that we forget about the incremental innovations and improvements.
-MS Dhoni teaches us that to be successful one needs to patiently wait to get breakthroughs but during this waiting period, one should neither be reckless nor be standstill and should rather be busy making small and steady progress.
+Driving continuous improvement in processes and products is one of the most important roles of managers but improvements cannot replace the need of innovations – incremental or breakthrough.
+When it comes to innovations, managers sometimes get bogged down with breakthrough innovations and ignore incremental innovations.
+Mahendra Singh Dhoni (MS Dhoni), one of the most successful Indian cricket captain, teaches us that to be successful one needs to patiently wait to get breakthroughs but during this waiting period, one should neither be reckless nor be standstill but should be busy making small and steady progress.

 Every ball a batsman faces is an opportunity to score.
 One day matches are all about scoring at a brisk pace.
 A dot ball (a ball on which batsman fails to score any run) brings cheers to the fielding side but could be a strong reason for naive spectators to boo the batsman.
-Let us analyse the treatment Dhoni has given to the balls he has faced every year since 2012 through the graph given below.
-Around 91% of the balls that Dhoni has faced in this period are used by him to either score one run or a two runs or actually let them go as a dot ball.
+Let us analyze the treatment Dhoni has given to the balls he has faced every year since 2012 through the graph given below.
+Around 91% of the balls that Dhoni has faced in this period are used by him to either score one run or two-runs or actually let them go as a dot ball.
 This is quite unbelievable and counter-intuitive especially after knowing that the strike rate is around 90.
-He faced 3247 such balls and scored 1739 runs in singles and doubles.
-Assuming that all these runs were scored in singles, the dot balls would be 42% of the total balls faced and assuming that all these were twos, the dot balls would be 67%!
+He faced 3247 such balls and scored 1739 runs in singles and twos.
+If all these runs were scored in singles, the dot balls would be 42% of the total balls faced and if all these were twos, the dot balls would be 67%!
 I am sure this percentage number would be more than 50% as Dhoni is known to be an aggressive runner between the wickets.

-Learning for Innovators: 91% of the balls he has used to score 55% of his runs in singles and twos are like improvements and incremental innovations.
-The time that he spent to get these runs was used by him to observe and learn about the opposition and the environment.
-This also gives him confidence and comforts others in the team and viewers as they feel that the team is progressing.
+91% of the balls that Dhoni has used to score 55% of his runs in singles and twos are like improvements and incremental innovations.
+The time that he spends to get these runs is used by him to observe and learn about the opposition and the environment.
+This gives him confidence and comforts his team as they are aware of his typical style.
 This confidence is used by Dhoni to plan and take calculated risks and intersperse his innings with fours and later with sixes.

-It is important that companies, leaders and managers plan their organization’s progress with an appropriate mix of improvement projects (using 70% resources) and incremental innovations (by using 20% resources).
-Both these are important for sustenance of the organisation.
+It is important that business leaders and managers plan their organization’s progress with an appropriate mix of improvement projects (using 70% resources) and incremental innovations (by using 20% resources).
+Both these are important for sustenance of the organization.
 The company must plan a few breakthrough innovations (by diverting 10% of their resources) that would help surge ahead of its competitors and bring cheers to the stakeholders.
-Innovation is a a risky organisational sport and needs a comprehensive understanding, practice and incentive for managers to play.

 My friend Srinath at ESPN has been kind enough to provide me the much needed references: